DrishtiShrrrma/multiagent-w-supervisor/README.md

-Certainly!
-Here’s a refined README with a more sophisticated title and language, avoiding the term "AI-powered."

----

 # **Multi-Agent Workflow System with Supervisor Node**

 The **Multi-Agent Workflow System with Supervisor Node** is a modular, task-oriented framework designed to handle complex workflows by dynamically routing tasks to specialized agents.
 Each agent, such as the RAG (Retrieval-Augmented Generation) agent, code generator, data analyst, and translator, is equipped with specific tools and capabilities to efficiently manage designated tasks.
 A central supervisor node orchestrates agent interactions, ensuring that each query is accurately processed through the appropriate agents until completion.
 The project includes both a command-line interface (CLI) and a Streamlit web app for user interaction.